 For example, if you put a piece of raw meat on a cutting board and then use the same cutting board to chop up raw veggies for your salad, you have introduced potentially harmful bacteria to your salad.
 This is cross-contamination.

-Now, let's talk about cross-contact.
+So, what is cross-contact?
 This happens when foods come into contact with each other and their proteins mix.
 When this happens, each food contains a little bit of protein from the other.

 Even the tiniest amount of a food allergen can cause a reaction.
 Cooking the food doesn't remove the allergen.